c3lang/c3-web/docs/language-fundamentals/variables.md

 AStruct baz @noinit; // baz is explicitly undefined
 ```

-Using a variable that is explicitly undefined before will trap or be initialized to a
+Using a variable that is explicitly undefined before assignment will trap or be initialized to a
 specific value when compiling "safe" and is undefined behaviour in "fast" builds.